 At each reporting date Horizon Power assesses whether there is any indication that an asset may be impaired, that is, where events or changes in circumstances indicate the carrying value exceeds recoverable amount.
+The assessment includes an evaluation of conditions specific to Horizon Power and to the particular asset that may lead to impairment and include product and manufacturing performance, technology, economic and political environments and future product expectation.
 Where an indicator of impairment exists, Horizon Power makes a formal estimate of recoverable amount.
 Where the carrying amount of an asset exceeds its recoverable amount the asset is considered impaired and is written down to its recoverable amount.
 Impairment losses are recognised in profit or loss.